liangchow/liangchow.github.io/_projects/1_project.md

     Figure 1.
 (Left) Sample CPT plot, and (Right) Extracted features.
 </div>

-Plotting the actual data against extracted data is a direct way to evaluate the linearity between two sets of data.
+Plotting the actual data against the extracted data is a direct way to evaluate the linearity of two datasets.
-Furthermore, Pearson correlation analysis indicates that both data are strongly correlated and statistically significant, *r* = .979, *p* = .000.
+Furthermore, Pearson correlation analysis yields , *r* = .979, *p* = .000, indicating that both data are strongly correlated and statistically significant.
-As of now, the program is limited to PDF and images produced by software.
-Scanned CPT plots or distorted images are still being developed.
+Although this digitizing tool is not perfect, the output data, including tip stress (q<sub>t</sub>), sleeve friction (f<sub>s</sub>), and pore pressure (u), are around 5% error or less for use in analysis or design.
+As of now, the program is limited to PDFs and software-generated images.
-Although this digitizing tool is not perfect, the output data, including tip stress (q<sub>t</sub>), sleeve friction (f<sub>s</sub>), and pore pressure (u), are around 5% error or less for used in analysis or design.
+Further improvements in the development of distorted and scanned CPT plots, and data capturing are under process.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">